Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Theoretical properties

 \section{Theoretical properties}

 This section presents theoretical results for the ProxMCMC method.
-The proofs simplify those in \cite{durmus2018efficient} because we focus on the Moreau-Yosida envelope of indicator functions.
-Our proofs, however, extend to non-convex settings while \citet{durmus2018efficient} assume convexity.
-As defined in Section \ref{sec:methodology}, $\thetabf \in \mathbb{R}^d$ represents all model parameters that include both the constrained or regularized parameters $\taubf \in \mathbb{R}^p$ and other parameters $\etabf \in \mathbb{R}^q$.
+Our proofs, compared to that of \citet{durmus2018efficient}, extend to non-convex settings while \citep{durmus2018efficient} assumes convexity, and are simpler because we focus on the Moreau-Yosida envelope of indicator functions.
+As defined in Section 3 of the main text, $\thetabf \in \mathbb{R}^d$ represents all model parameters that include both the constrained or regularized parameters $\taubf \in \mathbb{R}^p$ and other parameters $\etabf \in \mathbb{R}^q$.
 We also use $\ell(\thetabf)$ for the log-likelihood and $\pi(\etabf)$ for the prior density of $\etabf$.
+In this section, for simplicity we assume that there is only one Moreau envelope $g^\lambda(\taubf)$.
+The argument for multiple Moreau envelopes will be nearly identical.
 Our main theoretical results are summarized as follows: